jonasvermeulen/nuagenetworks.github.io/_posts/2017-05-19-Ironic-Integration.md

 ## Create Bootstrapping Network on Nuage VSD

 The Bootstrapping Network is a simple network implemented as L2 domain that can be created on the OpenStack Controller or Nuage VSP.
 In this application note, we will use VSD Managed mode.
-The advantage of this is that ACLs or Security Groups are not configured automatically and do not consuem system resources on VSG.
+The advantage of this is that ACLs or Security Groups are not configured automatically and do not consume system resources on VSG.

-![Creating a L2 domain in Nuage for the bootstrapping network][nuage-boostrap-nw]
+![Creating a L2 domain in Nuage for the bootstrapping network][nuage-bootstrap-nw]

-Once created, you can make it available to Openstack admin project by using the UUID as `nuagenet` parameter:
+Once created, you can make it available to OpenStack admin project by using the UUID as `nuagenet` parameter:

 ```
 neutron net-create provisioning_net
-neutron subnet-create provisioning_net --name provisioning_subnet 192.168.0.0/24 --disable-dhcp --nuagenet d268e38b-493c-44d0-8829-4a501fb0f79d --net-partition OpenStack_default
+neutron subnet-create provisioning_net --name provisioning_subnet 192.168.0.0/24 --disable-dhcp --nuagenet d268e38b-493c-44d0-8829-4a501fb0f79d --net-partition Ironic_enterprise
 ```

 The Ironic Controller has to be attached to this bootstrapping network.
 The simplest way is to create a VLAN (e.g. `0`) on the gateway port (e.g. `1/1/2`) which will connect the Ironic controller into this domain.
 In this application note, 192.168.0.1 was chosen as the IP of the Ironic Controller in this network.